 When it comes to your URLs, looks aren’t everything – but they can certainly make a difference.

 Case in point: people are less likely to click on a link if they don’t know where it takes them.

 One way you can combat this is by implementing Twitter cards, so that your URLs generate link previews on Twitter.
-Another is by making your Facebook link previews as effective as possible for both desktop and mobile (tip: you can edit them inside Edgar).
+Another is by making your Facebook link previews as effective as possible for both desktop and mobile.

 And while link shorteners can give you access to all kinds of handy dandy click data, they might also turn your URLs into a jumbled-up bundle of random numbers and letters.
 If you want to score the benefits of click analytics without sacrificing brand name recognition, use a shortener that allows you to create a custom URL – it can increase your clickthrough rates up to 39 percent!